Actor-Critic Model Predictive Control: Differentiable Optimization meets Reinforcement Learning for Agile Flight: Results

 \section{Results}

 We perform multiple experiments to better understand different properties of our proposed approach.
-Namely, we study (i) AC-MPC's performance on multiple drone racing tasks and its sample efficiency in comparison to AC-MLP policies, (ii) its robustness to external disturbances, (iii) its robustness to changes in the dynamics, (iv) the benefits of the Model-Predictive Value expansion, (v) the interpretability properties of AC-MPC, (vi) its sensitivity to exploration hyperparameters, (vii) its real-world deployment.
+Namely, we study (i) AC-MPC's performance on multiple drone racing tasks and its sample efficiency in comparison to AC-MLP policies, (ii) the choice of matrix parameterization, (iii) its behaviour against unknown external disturbances, (iv) its robustness to changes in dynamic parameters, (v) the benefits of the Model-Predictive Value expansion, (vi) the interpretability properties of AC-MPC, (vii) its sensitivity to exploration hyperparameters, (viii) its real-world deployment.
 Each aspect corresponds to a different research question that we address in each of the following sections. }